ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#boolean">Boolean</a>!</td>
 <td>

-True if the change will not break existing contracts.
+Set to `true` if the change will not break existing contracts.

 </td>
 </tr>